 - they enter Northern Ireland through a designated point of entry, where they are submitted to a systematic documentary check and to a risk-based identity check on a selection of items in the means of transport

 - they are monitored through a channelling procedure applicable from the designated point of entry to the destination supermarket in Northern Ireland

 Exporting HRFNAO from Northern Ireland to the EU

 HRFNAO moving between Northern Ireland and the EU will not have to meet any notification, certification or sampling requirements.
 The EU will treat this as an intra-EU movement from an sanitary and phytosanitary perspective.

-Last updated 6 April 2021 – hide all updates
+Last updated 7 September 2021 + show all updates